dhanesh123in/blog/_posts/2021-10-17-podman-mac-m1.markdown

 date:   2021-10-17
 tags: podman apple-silicon M1
 ---
-If you have a Mac M1 and have been struggling to get `podman`, a popular alternative to `docker-desktop` working, this post might be useful for you.
+If you have a Mac M1 and have been struggling to get `podman`, a popular alternative to `docker-desktop` working, this post might be useful to you.

 Here are the steps needed:
 1. Ensure you have set the architecture on your machine to `arm64`.
 You can do that using a command `env /usr/bin/arch -arm64 /bin/zsh --login`.
 Type `arch` again to ensure you get `arm64`